mjakeman/kemu-kupu/wiki/mjak923-log.md

 I adapted code from the end game screen for the particle view.
 I decided to update the particle system code to create a more "circular" explosion of confetti, clamping the velocity magnitude to a circle (where it was previously "square").

+For the vote screen, I added the three names of our team (Jordan, Raymond, and myself), and randomised the order in which they are displayed.
+Next, I wanted to improve how this screen looked, so I downloaded some free parallax backgrounds from the internet (see [here](https://mobilegamegraphics.com/product/free-parallax-backgrounds/)) and attempted to create a parallax effect in JavaFX depending on the position of the mouse cursor.

+I created five image panes stacked on top of each other inside a `StackPane`, then layered a particle view, and finally the vbox and button combination.
+This is then transformed by an offset calculated from the user's cursor position in relation to the centre of the window.
+This creates a fairly simple but nice looking offset effect.